OpenNebula/docs/source/intro_release_notes/release_notes/known_issues.rst

 Virtual Machines Backup
 ================================================================================

-When taking a VM backup, if the upload process fails and the app results in ERROR state, the backup will complete successfully.
+- When taking a VM backup, if the upload process fails and the app results in ERROR state, the backup will complete successfully.
 A detailed explanation can be found `here <https://github.com/OpenNebula/one/issues/5454>`__.
+- Running 'onedb fsck' deletes backup references, please refrain from using "onedb fsck" if you are using the backup functionality.

 Warning when Exporting an App from the Marketplace Using CLI
 ================================================================================